atreyidas93/atreyidas93/README.md

 ### 😄 Fun Facts:
 - I’m a bookworm 📚
 - I do travel a lot 🚓
-- I'm a mountain trekker 🚶‍♀️
+- I trek to mountains(sp.
+The Himalayas) 🚶‍♀️
+- I cook well 🍳
 - Coding is my passion, not profession 👩‍💻